SRI-CSL/yices2/doc/sphinx/source/overview.rst

 ...................

-The binary distributions contain pre-compiled binaries and library.
+The binary distributions contain pre-compiled binaries and libraries.
 These distributions are self-contained.
 The binaries and libraries are linked statically against GMP.

 The binary distributions for Linux and Mac OS X include a shell script